 Given the CFTC's satisfaction with its role under the CFMA, and the growth of trading volumes and continued innovation in the markets, it does not appear likely that another thorough overhaul of the CEA is in prospect for 2005.
+Several members of the House Agriculture Committee, in fact, expressed support for a one-line reauthorization bill that made no amendments to the CEA.
 During hearings before the House and Senate Agriculture Committees in March 2005, however, the CFTC and industry participants suggested several areas where fine-tuning of the CFMA might be desirable.
-These are summarized briefly below.
+Several of these issues are addressed by S. 1566, the bill approved by the Senate Agriculture Committee on July 21, 2005, and are summarized briefly below.